 So, how long should you keep your disability insurance?
 Since most disability insurance stops paying out at 65 and you need to be disabled for six months before getting paid, you should stop paying at 64.5 years of age.
 Likely, the answer is even sooner than that, especially if you are Financially Independent and no longer “need” the insurance.

 Using expectancy, can we figure out the ideal time to stop disability insurance?
 After all, risk management is not just about the risk something terrible happens but also about the potential payout.
 You have paid for disability insurance for a long time.
 Is disability insurance a waste of money?

 What if You are only going to Work for 5 More Years?

 We are running out of data here.
 With that in mind, I present this:

 As you get closer to 65, the chance of becoming disabled by 65 decreases, as seen above in Figure 3.
 This is interesting to contemplate because we know that the older you get, the higher the likelihood of becoming disabled.
 If you are disabled after 65 in this setting, it doesn’t “count” since you would receive no disability payments after 65.

 The data presented in Figure 1 stopped at age 55.
 However, we also know that at age 65, the number of people who will be disabled before 65 is zero.
 So, we can insert a trend line and discover that 6.5% of 60-year-old males become disabled, and 7.8% of females become disabled before they are 65.

 Summary Table: When Should I Stop Disability Insurance?

 Return on investment, in essence, means the chance that you get your money back.
-It is expected payout over premium payment.
+It is expected to payout over premium payment.

-What makes disability insurance fascinating: the older you get, the more likely you are to become disabled but the less payout you receive.
+What makes disability insurance fascinating: the older you get, the more likely you are to become disabled, but the less payout you receive.